jane-gerashchenko/portfolio/README.md

 ### `npm run dev`

-Runs the app in the development mode.\
+Runs the app in the development mode on [http://localhost:1234](http://localhost:1234).\
-Open [http://localhost:1234](http://localhost:1234) to view it in your browser.

 The page will reload when the change is made.

 ### `npm run build`